 The Company's governance structure has well-defined roles and responsibilities, which enable and empower the Management to identify, assess and leverage business opportunities and manage risks effectively.
-There is also a comprehensive framework for strategic planning, implementation and performance monitoring of the business plan, which inter alia includes a well-structured Business Risk Management (BRM) process.
-To systematically identify risks and opportunities and monitor their movement, a heat map has been designed comprising two (2) parameters:
+There is also a comprehensive framework for strategic planning, implementation and performance monitoring of the

-- a) likelihood of the event and - the impact it is expected to have on the Company's operations and performance.
+- a) likelihood of the event and - b) the impact it is expected to have on the Company's operations and performance.